top of page

 SONS OF HAWAIʻI

 Some of the leading voices of the Hawaiian cultural renaissance, which began in the early 1960s, were musicians and singers.
-Their songs carried feelings that were yearning to be expressed throughout the island chain.
-Among the most influential groups of that era was the Sons of Hawaiʻi, led by Eddie Kamae, already famous for his ʻukukele styling, and by the great vocalist and slack-key guitar virtuoso, Gabby Pahinui. together with bassist Joe Marshall and the brillant young steel guitar player David "Feet" Rogers.
+Their songs carried feelings yearning to be expressed throughout the island chain.
+Among the most influential groups of that era was the Sons of Hawaiʻi, led by Eddie Kamae, already famous for his ʻukukele styling, and by the great vocalist and slack-key guitar virtuoso Gabby Pahinui, together with bassist Joe Marshall and the brilliant young steel guitar player David "Feet" Rogers.

-This 80 minute feature length documentary, the seventh in the Kamaes' award-winning Hawaiian Legacy Series, tells the story of a charismatic band.
-Spanning forty years of Hawaiʻi's rich musical tradition, the film offer an intimate look at a unqiue group of performers and composers, their songs, their humor, their devotion to a sound that continues to convey something essential about the Hawaiian spirit.
+This 80-minute feature-length documentary, the seventh in the Kamaes' award-winning Hawaiian Legacy Series, tells the story of a charismatic band.
+Spanning forty years of Hawaiʻi's rich musical tradition, the film offers an intimate look at a unique group of performers and composers, their songs, their humor, and their devotion to a sound that continues to convey something essential about the Hawaiian spirit.

 "Eddie Kamae's popularity as a musical renaissance man and leader of the seminal band